inspire/examples/README.md

 ## 📖 Learning Path

 1. **Start with JWT Example** if you're new to Value.io integration
+2. **Try the Apple Pay Demo** to understand Apple Pay merchant certificate setup and integration
-2. **Try the Google Pay Demo** to understand payment gateway integration
+3. **Try the Google Pay Demo** to understand Google Pay payment gateway integration
-3. **Explore the Reports Dashboard** for advanced API usage patterns
+4. **Explore the Reports Dashboard** for advanced API usage patterns
-4. **Review the AI documentation** for architectural decisions and best practices
+5. **Review the AI documentation** for architectural decisions and best practices

 ## 🤝 Support